CompCogNeuro/sims/ch6/attn/README.md

 > **Question 6.10:** Report the results of the `TrialStats` for the bilaterally lesioned network.

 Finally, we can explore the effects of a more severe lesion to the parietal spatial representations, which might provide a better model of the syndrome known as *hemispatial neglect* (typically referred to as just *neglect*).
 As described previously, neglect results from unilateral lesions of the parietal cortex (usually in the right hemisphere), which cause patients to generally neglect the lesioned side of space.
-We simulate neglect by doing a similar lesion to the unilateral one we did before, but by doing FULL for to lesion both of the units in each location.
+We simulate neglect by doing a similar lesion to the unilateral one we did before, but lesioning both of the spatial units in each location.

 * Do `Lesion` with `Locations` at `LesionHalf` but `Units` at `LesionFull`.
 Run a few `Test Run` with `StdPosner`.